masq/Blog/making-something-from-nothing.md

 # Okay... but why 0's and 1's???
 Long story short, because electricity.

-The longer story, is about voltage, and our ability to confidently measure that.
+The longer story, it's about voltage, and our ability to confidently measure that.
+I'm not going to pretend that I'm an electrical engineer, but I will try my best to describe what goes on here.
+We set voltage high or voltage low in order to store information, like a light switch—the light is either on or off, and we don't really have any intermediate states (shush about those weird slider lights, this is just an example/analogy).
+Therefore we're storing information in a series of either on's or off's.

+There are people researching how to do quantum computing, which would theoretically allow us to store information in 4 states, or base 4.
+This is still experimental... but the gist of it is that it's looking at the quantum states of an electron and how it exists in order to encode information.

 # So how come I so rarely actually see 0's and 1's?